melanierichards/just-build-websites/docs/unit-converter.md

 * Ounces to pounds
 * Celsius to Fahrenheit
 * Grams to ounces
-* Any conversion that you find useful
+* Any unit conversion that you find useful